webiny/docs.webiny.com/docs/get-started.md

 We highly encourage everyone to join our [Community Forum](https://community.webiny.com/) where you can create posts, ask for feedback and comment on other activities.

-> Our forum nurtures the culture of inclusion and murial respect.
+> Our forum nurtures the culture of inclusion and mutual respect.
 Please make sure you follow the basic principles of being a nice person, and you'll fit right in :)

 ## Questions?